lilyhe123/WLSOnDocker/test.md

 ```

 ### 5. Check Weblogic Server Status via Administrator Console
-The admin console URL is 'http://[hostIP]:30007/console' and the user/pwd are weblogic/weblogic1.
+The admin console URL is 'http://[hostIP]:30007/console'.

 ### 6. Troubleshooting
 You can trace WebLogic server output and logs for troubleshooting.